Send parcel to Canada

 Prices for sending a packet to Canada

-With europacco.com you can not only organize a shipment easily, but you can also ship packages at an economic prices.
-We organize low cost shipments in Canada.
-You can find the price for a shipment in Canada in the following table.
+With europacco.com you can not only organize a shipment easily, but you can also ship packages at economic prices.
+We organize low cost shipments to Canada.
+You can find the price for a shipment to Canada in the following table.
 You can organize a low cost package shipment entering europacco.com.

 - collection at home